phorton1/base-Pub/FS/protocol.md

 Asynchronous messages can be sent from a Server to the connected client at any time, including while in the middle of executing a command.
-These are currently sent from buddy to all connected fileClientWindows when the COM_PORT goes offline or comes online, ie:
+These are currently sent from buddy to all connected FC::Windows when the COM_PORT goes offline or comes online, ie:

 	DISABLE - Arduino Build Started